chdb-io/chdb-io.github.io/docs/README.md

   </a>
 </div>

-> chDB is an embedded SQL OLAP Engine powered by ClickHouse®
+> chDB is an in-process SQL OLAP Engine powered by ClickHouse®

 ### Features